Building Safer AI Products Through Proactive Red Teaming

 As AI systems become more capable and widely adopted, risks related to child safety and mental health remain present across the broader internet ecosystem.
 These risks are not unique to any single platform, and they continue to evolve alongside new technologies and user behaviors.

 Lovable recognized the importance of proactively identifying potential safety gaps before harm occurs.
-While internal policies and safeguards were already in place, the team sought additional external expertise to pressure-test assumptions, uncover edge cases, and better understand how real-life bad actors might attempt to bypass protections.
+While internal policies and safeguards were already in place, the team sought additional external expertise to pressure-test assumptions about how their generative AI platform could be misused, uncover edge cases, and better understand how real-life bad actors might attempt to bypass protections.

 The goal was not only to detect risks, but to use those findings to help Trust & Safety teams reimagine stronger, more effective prevention strategies.